-This adds up to total incremental costs of $2,700 per annum for an average household.
+This adds up to total incremental costs of $2,700 per annum for an average household with a mortgage.
 In essence a household will have to earn an extra $4,285 per year to cover the average cost of just these two primary expenses.
 There are, of course, many other costs that are also increasing – energy, fuel, public transport, telecommunications, medical, personal care and clothing.

 With wages growth stalling at just 2-3% of current levels, households are having to reduce spending to cope with the increasing cost of living.
 When bills need to be paid, food often becomes the discretionary item in the household budget.